ShivamSphn/docker-action/README.md

 ## Security Note

-Always set a secure JUPYTER_TOKEN when running the containers.
+- Always set a secure JUPYTER_TOKEN when running the containers.
 Never use default or easily guessable tokens in production environments.
+- The HUGGINGFACE_TOKEN should be kept secure and not shared publicly.
+This token is used to authenticate with Hugging Face's model hub and is automatically configured during container startup.